AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 ### Example Usage

-> **Note**: All code comments and whitespace are removed, and quotes are escaped to ensure that they don't break your page's HTML.
+> **Note**: All code comments and whitespace are removed, and HTML is escaped to ensure that it doesn't break the iframe.
 You do not need to worry about doing this yourself.
 The only caveat is that you should never supply persistent user-generated code to this shortcode, as doing so could expose your site to XSS.

 The shortcode renders as an interactive `<iframe>` powered by fenced Markdown code blocks defined in its body.